U.S. home resales rise, prices also up as inventory stays tight

-WASHINGTON U.S. home resales rose more than expected in September, boosted by a firming labor market that is helping buyers overcome a fast increase in prices and a national shortage in inventory.
+WASHINGTON (Reuters) - U.S. home resales rose more than expected in September, boosted by a firming labor market that is helping buyers overcome a fast increase in prices and a national shortage in inventory.

 The National Association of Realtors said on Thursday existing home sales rose 3.2 percent to an annual rate of 5.47 million units, the quickest pace since June.